Moving to Dortmund

 Everything written above is true, but there is a catch in it.

-For almost two months, I believed that I had arranged a fully furnished room in a WG (Wohngemeinschaft - shared flat) in Dortmund, and that all what have to be done after arriving in Dortmund is to unpack my luggage and buy some food.
-So I planned to come in Dortmund on Saturday, only two days before the start of my PhD.
+For almost two months, I believed that I had arranged a fully furnished room in a WG (Wohngemeinschaft - shared flat) in Dortmund and that all that had to be done after arriving in Dortmund was to unpack my luggage and buy some food.
+So I planned to come to Dortmund on Saturday, only two days before the start of my PhD.
 But because of some bureaucracy, I had to visit Dortmund on the Wednesday before.
-And that's when it all have started.
+And that's when it all started.

 I tried to reach my future landlady, but unsuccessfully.
-She didn't response.
+She didn't respond.
 When being in Dortmund, I went to the given address.
 There it was quite clear that I had been cheated.

 Yeah.
-Three days before the planned arrival to Dortmund, I have realized that I do not have anywhere to stay.
+Three days before the planned arrival in Dortmund, I realized that I do not have anywhere to stay.

 It must be said that finding a WG in Dortmund is not easy in general, and furnished rooms are rare.
 Moreover, to get the room you usually have to go through an interview with the other occupants.

 In a short time, I managed to arrange a few interviews, all of them for the same day.
 So on Friday, I went to Dortmund again.
 I didn't find any WG.
-In the one I liked most, the occupants decided for another applicant.
+In the one I liked most, the occupants decided on another applicant.
 But they offered to host me until I find something else.
-They told me that I can stay in the free room for a few days, till the new guy arrives, and that they always have a place in their washroom.
-And that's where I am right now - sitting on the floor in a room with a washing machine, dry clothes hanging above me :) But that's not any complaint, I am having a good time here!
+They told me that I can stay in the free room for a few days till the new guy arrives and that they always have a place in their washroom.
+And that's where I am right now - sitting on the floor in a room with a washing machine, dry clothes hanging above me :) But that's not a complaint; I am having a good time here!

 In the meantime, I have found an (unfurnished) room in a WG.
 If everything goes right, I move there on Friday.
 But I don't have any contract yet - so drück mir Daumen!